awarahim/memory-card-ainul/README.md

 - PyQt5
 - json

-How to use the application:
+How to extract and package this application into executable file (.exe file):
+1.
+2.
+3.
+4.
+5.